Improve Operational Efficiency: Steps and Techniques

 • Regularly gather and act on customer feedback

-• Ensure efficiency metrics include quality measures
+• Ensure operational efficiency metrics include quality measures

 • Foster a culture that values both efficiency and quality